Inbound vs Outbound Sales. What's the Difference?

 If a lead shows interest in learning more, it turns from a lead into a qualified lead.

-The decision stage is the last one since the customer has picked what they feel is the best alternative to address their needs and pain points.
+The decision stage is the last one since the decision-maker has picked what they feel is the best alternative to address their needs and pain points.

 If they decide to buy from you, it's because you were able to establish a connection with them, communicate your value proposition, and convince them that your product is the best fit for their needs.